apostrophecms/apostrophe-documentation/docs/advanced-topics/migrations.md

 Database migrations are used to handle changes or corrections to your database schema that need to be applied across many or all documents.

 In systems built on SQL databases, migrations are needed even for simple tasks like adding a new field.
-Since ApostropheCMS is built on MongoDB, there is no need for a migration in these cases.
+Since ApostropheCMS is built on MongoDB, there is no need for a migration in those cases.
 You can add, rename and remove fields without encountering any database errors.

 However, if you are removing or renaming a field, you may want to remove or move the existing data.
 Here is a simple example of how to write a migration to handle renaming a field.